It's My Right, Isn't It?

 - Program information pack and curriculum links [PDF,259KB]

-- Set-Up Instructions information pack - Teachers (PDF, 1MB)
+- Set-Up Instructions, information and speeches pack - Teachers (PDF, 1MB)

-- Set-Up Instructions information pack - Parents (PDF, 711KB)
+- Set-Up Instructions, information and speeches pack - Parents (PDF, 711KB)

 Pre and post activities for classroom use